RyanElliott10/photo_message_encryption/README.md

 ### To Decode:
   $ ./pdecode [ image filename ]

-For more information on the topic, view this video by Numberphile: https://www.youtube.com/watch?v=TWEXCYQKyDc
+For more information on steganographic encoding, view this video by Numberphile: https://www.youtube.com/watch?v=TWEXCYQKyDc